sodafoundation/soda/navarino/README.md

-# SODA ODF Navarino v1.7.1 RC1 Release - Dec 2022
+# SODA ODF Navarino v1.8.0 Release - Dec 2022

 ## Release Summary :
-SODA Open Data Framework (ODF) Navarino v1.7.1 release comes with a matured Kahu, our new project for data back & restore for Kubernetes based container application deployment.
-Currently it supports data protection features like Volume backup & restore using LVM, pre hooks and post hooks execution for backup & restore, CSI volume snapshots,  etc.
+SODA Open Data Framework (ODF) Navarino v1.8.0 is released with backup and restore features of container data protection for Kubernetes, enhanced features for heterogeneous storage performance monitoring, and multicloud data management features
-Project delfin, SODA solution for heterogeneous storage performance monitoring, comes with more storage models support and improvements.
-Projects like multicloud, dashboard and installer come with bug fixes and improvements.

-Navarino : Together we meet the challenges and grow!
-(The rugged Navarino Island in Chile’s Tierra del Fuego archipelago is home to some of the most spectacular scenery in South America)

-Thanks to all the new contributors to SODA Projects from SODACODE2022!
+Navarino : New start to explore greater heights!
+(Navarino is a Chilean island popular for its trekking trails and beautiful landscapes.)

 Please find a summary of key projects below.
 Please note, the new projects are under design/development and will have initial releases in the upcoming releases.